radialsolutions/radialdocs/README.md

 }
 ```

-In other words, the request body must contain an array of JSON objects representing the loads

 ## Headers
 The API is protected by an API key which must be included in the request header as follows: